jamesthesken/jamesthesken.github.io/about/index.md

 comments: false
 ---

-I grew up on the beautiful island of Kauai; surfing, learning, and growing everyday.
+Welcome!
+Hope you check out the rest of the site for more information about my projects and some other things I'm interested in.
+I grew up on Kauai and surfed everyday for the most part.
+Send me an e-mail, I'd love to talk.

 ## What I'm usually working on:
 * Machine learning for computer vision.